evizitei/NFIRS-property-loss-prediction/project_report.md

 ### Data Exploration

+Before we dive in to the data itself, a note on it's origins.
+I obtained only data for 2011 because it's provided free of paperwork from NFIRS for being able to start playing with basic models and understanding the format.
+It is possible to request their entire dataset, but this involves some simple authorization and paperwork which seemed an obstacle to getting started on the modeling stage.
+The gains that I would have in model accuracy from having the additional data from all years is discussed in the "Improvements" section at the end of this report.

 The NFIRS data arrives in a set of tables that can be joined together.
 The "basicincident.dbf" file has fields that apply to all incidents, and then there are other incident fields which are different per type